jaybhai2/python/README.md

 		self.data_frame = uppered
 		return self
 	```

-instead of returning self, one can return a new instance return PlatformDataFrame(col_renamed_df)
+instead of returning self, one can return a new instance return PlatformDataFrame(col_renamed_df), or return a different class that have different method: return CharacteristicJsonClass(cleaned_df)

+like dataframe.read return DataFrameReader class